itu-devops/itu-minitwit-ci/README.md

 ## 2.2.)
 Add SSH key to Github repository

-Add the generated SSH key to your Github repository, such that Travis CI can clone our repository when we run the pipeline.
+Add the generated SSH key to your Github repository, so that Travis CI can clone the repository when we run the pipeline.
 Navigate to the page of the repository on github.com in your browser and click the `Settings` tab:

 ![](images/add_ssh_key_github.png)

 Now click `Deploy keys` and then `Add deploy key`.
 Set the title to something like "Travis CI pipeline" so that you know who has access through this key.
-Then paste the contents of the **public** key of the SSH keys we generated earlier.
-The public key is the one that has the `.pub` extension, in our case the file is `ssh_keys/do_ssh_key.pub`.
-Paste contents of that file into the Key field.
+Then paste the contents of the **public** key of the SSH keys we generated earlier (`cat ssh_keys/do_ssh_keys.pub`).

 ![](images/add_deploy_key.png)